javascriptures/catspotting-frontend/README.md

 - Groups for users based on location
 - Ability to share posts externally

-## Technologies used

-- React
-- React Router for navigation
-- React Hooks
-- Fetch for API calls
-- Material UI, Flexbox for styling

 ## Contribution Guidelines

 - Fork and clone this repo